national languages of Uganda

 Luganda Language

 Luganda is the most controversial indigenous tongue and another most widely spoken second language.
 Although the central region became hostile towards Swahili, the Northern region has a completely different status and image.
 If you want to study an African language, it is important to pick the one with millions of native speakers.
-Luganda, as a Bantu language has eight million speakers.
+Luganda, as a Bantu language, has eight million speakers.

-It is the indigenous language and first African language to document the country’s indigenous history through translations of the Bible, evangelical, and catechism literature.
+It is the indigenous language and the first African language to document the country’s indigenous history through translations of the Bible, evangelical, and catechism literature.

 Its use has spread to other parts of the country, mainly in the urban centers where it is used in business, transport, church, and media and as the medium of inter-ethnic communication.
 It later developed into a language for literacy and education and then became the language of the church.
 Luganda is not the official language in education and administration but it still has a lot of importance.
 Recent studies also indicate a preference by locals to use Luganda over their local languages in education because parents believe that it opens doors to urban life.